 Bicycle and Helmet Safety

 Cycling is the most popular outdoor activity among young Canadians.
 Unfortunately, every year 50,000 children are seriously injured in bike related mishaps.
-Wearing a certified helmet can reduce the risk of serious head injuries by 85 per cent.
+Wearing a certified helmet can reduce the risk of serious head injuries by 85%.

 Children and youth (under 18) are required by law to wear a helmet with the chin strap clip fastened under the chin when cycling.
 Kids imitate their parents.
-Ninety-eight per cent of children will wear their helmets if their parents do, so wear one every time you ride.
+98% of children will wear their helmets if their parents do, so wear one every time you ride.

 Before age ten, most children do not have the skills to cycle safely on the road and they need help to make good choices.
 Children under nine years should cycle with responsible adults at all times.